 PADI Digital U/W Photographer

-Digital Underwater Photography, or DUP for short, is one of the most popular diving specialties.
-It gets you going quickly with modern digital photography equipment, whether you use a point-and-shoot or a sophistiacted D-SLR like the professionals.
+PADI Digital Underwater Photographer is one of the most popular diving specialties.
+It gets you going quickly with modern digital photography equipment, whether you use a point-and-shoot or a sophisticated D-SLR like the professionals.

 But what if you don’t know anything about digital underwater cameras?
-Well that’s not a problem.
-Many of our divers use the programme and the one-on-one time with our specialist tutor as a great launch pad to help them decide on the kind of camera equipment that best suits them and the type of photographs they are looking to take.
+Well, that’s not a problem.
+Many of our divers use the programme and the time with their PADI Instructor as a great launch pad to help them decide on the kind of camera equipment that best suits them and the type of photographs they are looking to take.

 The best news is that with Aquasport you don’t even need to have your own camera as we can provide you with a state of the art digital underwater camera and housing for use on the programme at no extra cost!